 Alex English, who comments that "Ron Larson had encouraged me to go to Pune so that the IDD stove would have a greater presence.
 I borrowed some combustion testing equipment from Federal Combustion Lab, CANMET in Ottawa.
-I logged some tests and wrote up a paper [including combustion emissions and temperature data] which was presented in Pune and published in a publication edited by Prasad."
-[Bibliography: English (2000)].
-English remembers: "After the conference I went with AD Karve to Phaltan to try and build a top lit charcoal maker out of an oil drum [with a very tall chimney].
+I logged some tests and wrote up a paper [including combustion emissions and temperature data] which was presented in Pune and published in a publication edited by [Dr. Krishna] Prasad (English, 2002)."
+[Note: The preceding citation refers to a paywall-restricted document.
+An earlier, free version of this document is available on the Improved Biomass Cooking

+Stoves website (English, 2000).]
+English remembers: "After the conference I went with A.D.
+Karve to Phaltan to try and build a top lit charcoal maker out of an oil drum [with a very tall chimney] (Figure 13).
 I worked with their field station engineer.
 Time was limited, but the result was a moderate success, and they adapted the concept which I understand is still the basis for their distributed charcoal production from ag residues."

 Mr. (and later Dr.) Punchibanda of Sri Lanka is remembered by Alex English as "a young government employee who had a few years of experience in selling a really well-done, fan-powered TLUD.
 I don't recall there being a substantive difference between the Reed stove and Punchibanda's."
 Ron Larson recalls that the "Sri Lankan Punchibanda had been selling a fan-powered unit for some time that made char quite cleanly.
 No one at that meeting had ever heard of his excellent work prior to the meeting.
 He probably should get credit for the first commercial, fan-driven TLUD."
 There are no known photos (or actual units) of the Punchibanda FA-TLUD, or of its sales accomplishments.
 Recent communications attempts to reach him have not been successful.
-[Note: The Reed Woodgas Campstove (TLUD-FA) entered the market in 2003.]
+[Note: The Reed WoodGas Camp Stove (TLUD-FA) entered the market in 2003.]